cybernonce/.github/profile/README.md

 ## Projects

-* CyberChain: a simple Bitcoin paper implementation
+* CyberChain: a simple educational Bitcoin paper implementation (Working)
-* CyberWasm: a simple wasm runtime designed for smart contract
+* CyberWasm: a simple wasm runtime designed for smart contract (TODO)
+* Submint: with @octopus-network we are working on converting tendermint to substrate ecosystem for deterministic state transiton